Sacaba massacre: Background

 Within this context, demonstrators from the Chapare and other rural areas in the department began to gather in Sacaba on 14 November.
 The police began preventing people from entering Chapare on the morning of 14 November.
 However, civilians continued arriving to the area as part of a march protesting continued State aggression.
 The march was primarily organized by the Six Federations of the Tropic of Cochabamba.
 On 15 November, as part of this march from the Chapare region to La Paz thousands of Indigenous and cocalero protesters were passing through Sacaba.
 Protesters reported that they were marching in opposition to abuses by the new government including attacks against indigenous women.
 Marchers were instructed to be non-violent.
-Police set up a cordon at the Huayllani bridge at Kilometer 10 on the Cochabamba highway.
+Police set up a cordon at the Huayllani bridge at kilometer 10 on the Cochabamba highway.
 The area was militarized with police and at least one tank, a helicopter, and a small plane.

 On 14 November 2019, amid continuing protests, violence and shortages in several main cities, Áñez and her cabinet signed a decree to enlist the police and army to pacify the country.
 This was issued as Supreme Decree 4078 on 15 December.
 Article 3 of the decree reads, "The personnel of the Armed Forces who participate in operations to restore internal order and public stability will be exempt from criminal liability when, in compliance with their constitutional functions, they acted in legitimate defense or state of necessity, in observance of the principles of legality, absolute necessity and proportionality."
-The decree was criticized by several human rights groups, including the Inter-American Commission on Human Rights, Amnesty International, Human Rights Watch and the UN Human Rights Commission, who all called for its immediate revocation.
+The decree was criticized by several human rights groups, including the Inter-American Commission on Human Rights, Amnesty International, Human Rights Watch and the UN Human Rights Commission, all of whom called for its immediate revocation.
 Amnesty International described it as "carte blanche" for human rights abuses.